fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 	*Figure 9.1* The correct answer has a numeric score of "1"

-Adding score values to an indvidual choice or variable allows for them to be tallied up to give the respondent a numerical score.
+Adding score values to an individual choice or variable allows for them to be tallied up to give the respondent a numerical score.
 This feature can be used to make a survey into a quiz, and allow for you to promote complex logical functions.
-You can attach a numerical score to all open-ended and closed question types, except for the "Yes/No" question type which by default is a static numerical score of either 1 (Yes) or 2 (No)
+You can attach a numerical score to all closed question types, except for the "Yes/No" question type which by default is a static numerical score of either 1 (Yes) or 2 (No)

 Choices and Variables that contain a custom "Score" are predominately used in a quiz build specifically within FluidSurveys.
 Doing so would allow for you to quickly adminster scored tests to respondents.
 Assign individual point values to different answer choices, and then display those very same scores back to the respondent while they are still in the process of taking the survey.